Accused of Assault on a Female?

 There are viable defenses to assault, including self-defense, defense of others, and more.
 Dummit Fradin’s criminal defense attorneys will vigorously represent you, no matter what the charges.
 When everyone else is against you, we’re there.

-Contact our experienced legal team today to begin addressing your serious legal matter.
+Contact our experienced legal team today to begin addressing this serious legal matter.

 Visit One of Our Office Locations